-When people say "I want to do what you do," they usually mean one of two things:
+When people say "I want to do what you do," they usually mean one of two things.

-Type A - "I want the result."

-- They want more income.

-- They want the idea of property.

-- They like the feeling of "owning projects."

-But they don't actually want:

-- To read loan documents,

-- To argue with planners,

-- To solve problems in the mud in February.
+Type A wants the result - more income, the idea of property, the feeling of owning projects.
+But they don't actually want to read loan documents, argue with planners, or solve problems in the mud in February.

-Type B - "I want the work."

-- They are genuinely curious about the process. - They can handle long timelines and delayed gratification. - They are willing to be wrong in public and fix things.
+Type B wants the work - they are genuinely curious about the process, can handle long timelines and delayed gratification, and are willing to be wrong in public and fix things.

 Type A should not be developers.
 Type B might be.
 This book is a filter.

-If you're Type A, the honest answer is:

-You're better off being a Joe & Maria, or an investor through something like VULPIN, than trying to run jobs yourself.
+If you're Type A, the honest answer is: you're better off being a Joe and Maria, or an investor through something like VULPIN, than trying to run jobs yourself.